kylewjang/Thin-Section-Processing/README.md

-# Thin-Section-Processing
+# Thin-Section-Processing-WIP

 This script takes any colour image as an input, so both PPL and XPL views should work.

 Above are the original scripts created on Pycharm (.py) and the Jupyter Notebooks (.ipynb)